Wakizashi: Design

 Kanzan Satō, in his book titled The Japanese Sword, notes that there did not seem to be any particular need for the wakizashi and suggests that the wakizashi may have become more popular than the tantō because it was more suited for indoor fighting.
-He mentions the custom of leaving the katana at the door of a castle or palace when entering while continuing to wear the wakizashi inside.
+He mentions the custom of leaving the katana at the door of a castle or palace when entering, while continuing to wear the wakizashi inside.

+By civilians

+During the Edo period, commoners were allowed to wear one legal-length ko-wakizashi, which made it popular for the general public to wear wakizashi.
+This was common when traveling because of the risk of encountering bandits.